AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-support-voice-assistant.md

 >This page describes the AI Voice Assistant available for phone-based (IVR) support in Japan during after-hours and weekend periods, when live agents are not available.
 For general case submission during business hours, refer to the standard [Adobe Customer Support Experience](/help/adobe-support-tools-guide/adobe-customer-support-experience.md) documentation.
 >
 >
->This service is only available in Japan.
+>The service is only available in Japan.

 ## Overview